With Steady, you can offer your members exclusive access to podcast episodes or early access so they can be the first to hear your latest content.

 We have built a feature that allows you to make certain audio files available exclusively to your members: the audio RSS feed.

-How do I activate the individual Audio RSS Feed for my project?
+How to activate the individual Audio RSS Feed for your Steady project

 Questions about the audio RSS feed